rachmatowicz/client-interoperability/README.md

 * EJB client using http protocol
 * Naming client using remote/remote+http protocol
 * Naming client using http protocol

+NOTE: the tests only currently cover the EJB client using http protocol.

 ## Byteman instrumentation